05 Oct Engineered Wood

 Wood can too

-Canadian architect Michael Green spoke at the Oregon Logging Conference recently and was very optimistic when it came to cross-laminated timber and it being used more frequently to build multi-family projects and other tall buildings.
+canadian architect Michael Green spoke at the Oregon Logging Conference recently and was very optimistic when it came to cross-laminated timber and it being used more frequently to build multi-family projects and other tall buildings, he will be looking into the Plant Hire Company.

 Noting that the Empire State Building could technically be built out of wood, Green also wanted to make note that buildings made out of cross-laminated timber are slated to go up soon in Portland and at the Oregon State University campus.
 There are also talks of wanting to see the material used in other projects around Oregon.
 He predicted that we are only going to see more of this.